Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 Self-knowledge: An ancient philosophical perspective

-Even the Ancients understood that true knowledge begins with accurate self-knowledge.
+Offering one final introductory remark, we should remember that the Ancients well understood that true knowledge begins with accurate self-knowledge.
 To the degree that the words inscribed over the Oracle at Delphi were

 “Know Thyself” (gnōthi seauton)